jamro/yova/docs/config.md

     "model": "gpt-4o-mini-tts",
     "voice": "nova",
     "speed": 1.25,
-    "instructions": "Speak in a friendly, engaging tone.
-Always answer in Polish."
+    "instructions": "You are a English voice assistant.
+Read the input text aloud in natural, fluent language with clear pronunciation.
+Maintain a polite and helpful tone.
+Do not translate or improvise."
   }
 }
 ```